 that has a defined practical purpose.
 More details and alternatives

 discuss with the instructor projects close to their scientific

 interests, or pick one of the offered projects.

 - Midterm take-home test and/or in-class short quizzes (20%)

 Merits of the final project considered for grading are:

 Homework will be assigned after most

 lectures.
-Submitting solutions is not mandatory, but can offer
+Submitting solutions is not mandatory, but can add a

 develop practical skills and get used with the computing